ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 In a slight change to last year's results, most of the CSS methodologies referenced saw slight gains in their knowledge levels.

-BEM is still the methodology that the most respondents (43.53%) said they felt comfortable using, a rise of 5.37% from last year's results.
+BEM is still the methodology that the most respondents (43.53%) said they felt comfortable using, a rise of +5.37% from last year's results.

 The biggest 12-month gain was seen by CSS-in-JS, with the number of developers now saying that they feel comfortable using it rising by +7.6% to 27.52%.

-SMACSS, OOCSS, Atomic Design and ITCSS all saw the number of respondents who had at least heard of them, or used them a little, rise from last year's results, with Atomic Design and ITCSS seeing th most notable gains.
+SMACSS, OOCSS, Atomic Design and ITCSS all saw the number of respondents who had at least heard of them, or used them a little, rise from last year's results, with Atomic Design and ITCSS seeing the most notable gains.

-Looking specifically across the CSS architectural methodologies mentioned – so that’s of SMACSS, OOCSS, Atomic Design, ITCSS and CSS-in-JS – the percentage of respondents who said that they feel comfortable using at least one of these rose from 34.90% last year to 42.26% in 2019.
+Looking specifically across the CSS architectural methodologies mentioned – so that’s SMACSS, OOCSS, Atomic Design, ITCSS and CSS-in-JS – the percentage of respondents who said that they feel comfortable using at least one of these rose from 34.90% last year to 42.26% in 2019.
 That's a rise of +7.36%.
 When looking at those respondents who said that they had used one of these CSS methodologies at least a little, this figure rises to 70.75% – up from 66.49% in 2018.

 These results indicate that knowledge levels across CSS methodolgies and naming schemes is trending upwards, with BEM, CSS-in-JS and Atomic Design the most well-known in this area.